GhanaNLP/ghananouns/README.md

 ## Dataset Status

-The dataset is currently being translated across a wide range of Ghanaian languages.
-We have categorized these into **Completed** (fully translated and verified) and **In Progress** (awaiting translation or verification).
+The dataset is currently being translated across a wide range of Ghanaian languages using Google Gemini API which has proven to be the strongest model for Ghanaian languages.
+Accuracy varies by language, and we don't expect the translation to be perfect.
+For detailed metrics on estimated overall accuracy, please refer to the results from the [Nsanku Project](https://github.com/GhanaNLP/nsanku?tab=readme-ov-file#language-specific-results).

 ### Completed Languages